surveysolutions/docs/content/faq/what-tablets-should-i-buy-.md

 ----------------------

-Survey Solutions software works with Android tablets with the following
+Survey Solutions software works with Android tablets with the following specifications:Â
-specifications:
+Â

-- **Version of Android: **OS Android 4.3.1 or better is required;
+- **Version of Android:Â **OS Android 4.3.1 or better is required;
     Android 5.0+ is strongly recommended.
 - **RAM** Minimum 1.5GB
-- **Memory** 8GB of flash memory storage.
-At least 1GB of available space must be available for Survey Solutions’ use.
-The Survey Solutions software installation package (.apk) is close to 30MB, but more space will be required during the operation of the software.
+- **Memory**Â 8GB of flash memory storage.Â At least 1GB of available
+    space must be available for Survey Solutionsâ€™ use.Â The Survey Solutions software installation package (.apk) is close to 30MB, but more space will be required during the operation of the software.
     The ultimate requirements for space depend on the kind of survey